 None of this really has anything in particular to do with my new books, I just thought it might be interesting to some of you.
 Being honest, I didn’t even know Dumbuck Hill was known as “the Sleeping Giant” until I was working in Dumbarton this week and noticed how much it LOOKED like a man on his back and Googled it.
 One thing I’d love to know is how much the quarrying operations over the decades have changed the giant’s appearance.
 Unfortunately I can’t find any old paintings or drawings showing that so if anyone can help me out it would be great.

-The Druid is finished and my agent is looking for a publisher for it.
-In the meantime I’m working on the second book in the series, Song of the Centurion, so do keep an eye out for them.
-If you enjoyed my Robin Hood books I think you’ll really like these too.
+The Druid came out on November 1st and has been at the top of Amazon’s UK “Celtic, English and Welsh Myths” chart almost continually ever since!
+You can check it out HERE.
+Now, I’m working on the second book in the series, Song of the Centurion, so do keep an eye out for that too.
+If you enjoyed my Robin Hood books I think you’ll really like these as well.

 Source for some of this article is HERE, check it out it’s really interesting.